exogen/snacklish/README.md

 # Snacklish

+**Now with improved flavor!**

+“Chew you havisfaction a singlelicious satisfact to snack that up?”

-**Now with improved flavor!** [Check out the demo site](https://exogen.github.io/snacklish/) to handle your flavoryday translation needs.
+[Check out the demo site](https://exogen.github.io/snacklish/) to handle your flavoryday translation needs.

 ## Usage